ibm-cloud-docs/fortigate-10g/faqs.md

 {:faq: data-hd-content-type='faq'}
 {:support: data-reuse='support'}

-# FAQs for Fortigate Security Appliance 10Gbps
+# FAQs for Fortigate Security Appliance 10 Gbps
 {: #faqs-for-fortigate-security-appliance-10gbps}

-The following are some frequently asked questions when working with the Fortigate Security Appliance 10g firewall.
+The following are some frequently asked questions you may have about working with the Fortigate Security Appliance 10 GBps firewall.
 {: shortdesc}

-## What is the difference between Fortigate Security Appliance (FSA) 10G and FSA 1G?
+## What is the difference between Fortigate Security Appliance (FSA) 10 GBps and FSA 1 GBps?
 What about Virtual Router Appliance?
 {: #differences}
 {: faq}
 {: support}

 FSA 10G provides faster throughput compared to FSA 1G.
 It allows the customer to protect multiple VLANs (both private and public).
-Additional add-ons such as Anti-Virus (AV), Intrusion Prevention (IPS), and Web Filtering can be enabled on demand.
+More add-ons such as Anti-Virus (AV), Intrusion Prevention (IPS), and Web Filtering can be enabled on demand.

 Virtual Router Appliance also protects multiple VLANs.
 However, Virtual Router Appliance does not provide Next Generation Firewall add-ons and purpose-built security processors.